Irish humor, Irish temper: How Biden’s identity shapes his political image

 His point isn’t always obvious.
 “My grandfather Ambrose’s name was Ambrose Finnegan,” Biden said during one Senate floor speech in 2001.
 “He used to say, ‘Remember, God protects two groups of people: well-intended Irishmen who are drunk, and the United States of America.’ ”

-In 1988, while Biden was recovering from an aneurysm, Sen. Edward Kennedy — son of another famous Irish-American family — took the train to Wilmington and went to Biden’s house.
+In 1988, while Biden was recovering from an aneurysm, Sen. Edward Kennedy — son of another famous Irish American family — took the train to Wilmington and went to Biden’s house.
 “He brought an etching of a big Irish stag he’d had framed.
 ‘To my Irish chairman,’ he’d written on it,” Biden later wrote.

 On his father’s side, Biden’s family is English and French (His mother’s sister used to tell him, “Your father is not a bad man.
 He’s just English”).
 But his mother’s side has strong Irish roots.